-Martin Wenzel’s original idea for FF Duper was developed in 1998, but it evolved into a kind of informal FF Profile in the end.
-His final FF Duper design has a home-made touch, but provides all typographic qualities of a modern OpenType font.
-FF Duper consists of Regular, Bold, Regular Italic and Bold Italic weights, supports more than 60 languages (in the Pro version), has several figure sets and fractions and includes alternative forms for a, g and y as well as a set of arrows, bullets and ornaments.
-And there is a special extra: All weights contain three versions of each glyph and via an OpenType feature the three alternatives are used in succession, treating vowels and consonants separately and recognizing even spaces between words for a lively and hand-made appearance of the typed text.
-Preliminary versions of the typeface have already been successful in education and school projects, but there are surely more areas where FF Duper’s friendly personality perfectly fits in.
+Martin Wenzel’s original idea for FF Duper first developed in 1998, but by its release it evolved into a kind of informal FF Profile.
+The final FF Duper design has a hand-made touch, but still provides all the typographic niceties of a modern OpenType font.
+The family consists of Regular, Bold, Italic and Bold Italic styles, has several figure sets and fractions and includes alternative forms for a, g and y as well as a set of arrows and ornaments.
+As a special extra, all styles contain three versions of each glyph and an OpenType feature alternates between each for a lively and hand-crafted appearance.
+Early versions of the typeface have already been successful in education and school projects, but surely more areas are yet to be explored where FF Duper’s casual and friendly personality is a perfect fit.